metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `volume_id` (String) volumeID used to identify the volume in cinder.More info: https://examples.k8s.io/mysql-cinder-pd/README.md
+- `volume_id` (String) volumeID used to identify the volume in cinder.
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md

 Optional:

-- `fs_type` (String) fsType is the filesystem type to mount.Must be a filesystem type supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.More info: https://examples.k8s.io/mysql-cinder-pd/README.md
+- `fs_type` (String) fsType is the filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Examples: 'ext4', 'xfs', 'ntfs'.
+Implicitly inferred to be 'ext4' if unspecified.
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 - `read_only` (Boolean) readOnly defaults to false (read/write).
-ReadOnly here will forcethe ReadOnly setting in VolumeMounts.More info: https://examples.k8s.io/mysql-cinder-pd/README.md
+ReadOnly here will force the ReadOnly setting in VolumeMounts.
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md
-- `secret_ref` (Attributes) secretRef is optional: points to a secret object containing parameters used to connectto OpenStack. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--cinder--secret_ref))
+- `secret_ref` (Attributes) secretRef is optional: points to a secret object containing parameters used to connect to OpenStack. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--cinder--secret_ref))

 <a id="nestedatt--spec--device_plugin--volumes--cinder--secret_ref"></a>
 ### Nested Schema for `spec.device_plugin.volumes.cinder.secret_ref`

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names